Expand To Show Full Article

 The themed quick service dining restaurants in The American Adventure include:

-Japan
+Japan Pavilion

-The pavilion at Japan is quite striking featuring a five story replica of a seventh century Horyuji Temple.
+The Japan Pavilion is quite striking featuring a five story replica of a seventh century Horyuji Temple.
 There are numerous Japanese gardens through the pavilion with footbridges, koi fish and spectacular garden displays.
 The pavilion includes a number of Japanese exhibits and shops as well as the Japanese Taiko drummers called Matsuriza.

 The themed quick service dining restaurants in Japan include: